Fueling Growth Through Finance

 Why Earn Your Bachelor of Business Administration in Finance at UM-Flint?

-UM-Flint’s Bachelor of Business Administration in Finance prepares students for professional positions in corporate finance, banking and financial institutions, investment, and more.
-The finance curriculum emphasizes developing an understanding of these three areas of finance through courses on forecasting, portfolio theory and security analysis, options and futures markets, accounting, money and banking, management of working capital, and management of financial institutions.
+UM-Flint’s Bachelor of Business Administration in Finance prepares students for positions in corporate finance, banking and financial institutions, investment, and more.
+The finance curriculum emphasizes expanding in three key areas of finance through courses on 1) Forecasting, portfolio theory, and security analysis, 2) Options and futures markets, accounting, money and banking, management of working capital, and 3) Management of financial institutions.
 Our program prepares students for additional certifications in the finance world such as the Chartered Financial Analyst (CFA) or Certified Financial Planner (CFP).

 100% Flexible Online Program Option

-- Financial Management Association: Financial Management Association helps students learn and challenge each other about various aspects of finance such as investment banking, investment trading, investment management, and business finance.
-This student organization has a stock broker account to practice real-life trade decisions and travels domestically to financial conferences for case competitions.
-In 2020, Financial Management Association received top three honors for their deliverables of their case focused on the macroeconomic, quantitative, and qualitative analysis of Peloton.
+The Financial Management Association assists students interested in learning about finance and challenges members on various aspects of finance such as investment banking, investment trading, investment management, and business finance.
+This student organization has a well-funded stock broker account for students to practice day trading and practice real-life trade decisions.
+This finance student organization travels domestically to financial conferences for case competitions.
+In 2020, the Financial Management Association received top three honors for the deliverables of their case focused on the macroeconomic, quantitative, and qualitative analysis of Peloton in New York City.

 UM-Flint’s Finance faculty bring practical working knowledge into the learning environment and are experienced, tested, and respected global experts in their field.
 Like all University of Michigan instructors, they have a passion for education and years of experience teaching and researching current business issues.
 Finance faculty members are available to consult with students wishing to pursue careers in any of the above-mentioned areas.